EdRW/trpc-adapters/packages/firebase-functions/README.md

 Features

-- ✅ v2 Firebase functions support
+- ✅ `onRequest` Firebase functions support
 - ✅ tRPC v10 support
-- 🚧 v1 Firebase functions support
 - 🚧 tRPC v11 support
+- 🤔 `onCall` Firebase functions support

 Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a Firebase functions adapter could be built.